PSC is delighted to announce that Women’s Pro Soccer Combine attendee Tori Ornela has signed with Icelandic second-tier side ÍA Akranes.

 “Tori is deserving of her latest opportunity, in terms of both her ability and character,” said Deeley.

-“She’s been a pleasure to work with, and showed great patience while we waited for offers to materialise – so I’m really pleased the right offer came from the right club.
+“She’s been a pleasure to work with, and showed great patience while we waited for offers to materialize – so I’m really pleased the right offer came from the right club.

 Concluding her thoughts, Ornela expressed her gratitude to PSC for her success this past year.
 She said: “I want to thank Simon and PSC from the bottom of my heart – I really appreciate everything they’ve done for me during the past two seasons.